Skip to main content

 Translation allows you to write in the language you feel most comfortable with and then translate for your audience, families, or peers.
 Stories, child notes, and community posts can be written in almost any language.

-Apply to selected text
+Apply to the selected text

 Highlight the text you'd like to translate, select the A icon, and choose Translate to...:

 A pop-up will display the available languages.
-Select one and the translation will be applied to the selected text.
+Select one, and the translation will be applied to the selected text.

 Choose Accept or Discard at the top of the screen.